Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 \subsubsection{Min cluster in the spanning forest}

-\seclab{min:cluster:c}
+\seclab{min_cluster_c}

-Note that $\CCX{\PntSet}{r}$ is a monotone partition as $r$ increases, and it is natural to ask what is the minimum $r$, for which there is a connected component in $\CCX{\PntSet}{r}$ that is in a sketchable family.
+Note that $\CCX{\PntSet}{r}$ is a monotone partition as $r$ increases (i.e., components merge, but never split apart).
+It is natural to ask what the minimum $r$ is, for which there is a connected component in $\CCX{\PntSet}{r}$ that is in a sketchable family.

-\begin{theorem} \thmlab{min:cluster:MST} For a set of $n$ points $\PntSet \subseteq \Re^d$, and a sketchable family $\,(\PntSet, \Family)$, one can $(1+\eps)$-approximate, in expected $O\pth{n/\eps^d}$ time, the minimum $r$, such that there is a connected component in $\CCX{\PntSet}{r}$ that is in $\Family$. \end{theorem}
+\begin{theorem} \thmlab{min_cluster_MST} For a set of $n$ points $\PntSet \subseteq \Re^d$, and a sketchable family $\,(\PntSet, \Family)$, one can $(1+\eps)$-approximate, in expected $O\pth{n/\eps^d}$ time, the minimum $r$, such that there is a connected component in $\CCX{\PntSet}{r}$ that is in $\Family$. \end{theorem}

 \begin{proof} The target function $\target(\PntSet)$ is the smallest $r$ such that $\CCX{\PntSet}{r}$ contains a set that is in $\Family$.
 Let $\ropt = \target(\PntSet)$.
-The algorithm first check if any of the input points by themselves have the desired property, if so then $\ropt=0$ and the algorithm returns $0$.
-(For the case that $\PntSet$ is a multiset, see \remrefpage{multi}.)
-As such, we can assume that $f(\PntSet) > 0$, and furthermore, by \corref{same:1} (C), $\target(\cdot)$ is always non-zero during the algorithm execution.
-Again, we need to verify the properties of \defrefpage{N:D:P} for $\target(\cdot)$: \begin{compactitem} \itemPDecider

-One can $(1+\eps)$-approximate the connected components of $\CCX{\PntSet}{r}$, using the algorithm of \lemref{longest:edge:partition}, and for each approximate connected component, use their sketch to decide if any of them is in $\Family$.
-If so, return that $r$ is larger than the optimal value, otherwise return that it is too small.
+The algorithm first checks if any of the input points by themselves have the desired property.
+If so, then $\ropt=0$ and the algorithm returns $0$.
+(For the case that $\PntSet$ is a multiset, see \remref{multi}.)
+As such, we can assume that $f(\PntSet) > 0$, and by \corref{same_1} (C), $\target(\cdot)$ is always non-zero during the algorithm execution.
+Again, we need to verify the properties of \defref{N_D_P} for $\target(\cdot)$: \begin{compactitem}[\ItemSpacing] \itemPDecider One can $(1+\eps/4)$-approximate the connected components of $\CCX{\PntSet}{r/(1+\eps/3)}$, using the algorithm of \lemref{longest_edge_partition}, and for each approximate connected component, use its sketch to decide if any of them is in $\Family$.
+If so, return that $r$ is larger than the optimal value.
+Otherwise, perform a $(1+\eps/3)$-approximate computation of $\CCX{\PntSet}{ r}$, and if one of its clusters is in $\Family$, then return that the desired value is in the interval $[r/(1-\eps/3), r(1+\eps/3)]$.
+Otherwise, return that $r$ is smaller than the optimal value.
 Clearly, this is $(1+\eps)$-decider that works in $O(n/\eps^d)$ time.

 \itemPLipschitz Let $r' = f(\PntSet)$.
 By the definition of $f(\cdot)$, there exists $k$, such that $r' = \fLEMST\pth{\PntSet, k}$.
-Now, arguing as in the proof of \thmrefpage{m:s:t:k:edge}, implies that $f(\cdot)$ has the desired \PLipschitzRef property.
+Now, arguing as in the proof of \thmref{m_s_t_k_edge} implies that $f(\cdot)$ has the desired \PLipschitzRef property.